saurabhbiswas2023/FigmaBestPractice/README.md

 Figma has emerged as the leading platform for collaborative design, and with it, the opportunity to build design systems that truly scale.
 But creating an effective design system in Figma isn't just about organizing components in neat folders.
 It's about establishing a living, breathing ecosystem that empowers teams, accelerates development, and ensures consistent user experiences across every touchpoint.

 ![Evolution: Scattered Files to Organized Design System](images/intro-evolution.svg "Evolution from scattered files to organized design system")
-_Caption: Centralize patterns and assets to drive consistency, reuse, and delivery speed._

 ---